Credit Card Debt for Women: Cut Interest, Escape APR Traps

 Experts recommend keeping utilization below 30%.

-Because women are often approved for lower limits (CFPB 2022), staying vigilant matters.
+Because lower limits can make utilization rise faster, staying vigilant matters.

 Build Systems That Support Strategy